ashavakkattil/Day4-GridLandingPage/README.md

 This project is created as part web developement crash course by Travesry Media.

-The folder - course-code - conatins code which was used during the course The parent folder contains the code that I tried as part of learning.
+The folder - course-code - conatins code which was used during the course.
+The parent folder contains the code that I tried as part of learning.

 ### Prerequisites